2013 Israeli legislative election: Meretz

 The winner of the Meretz leadership election - Zehava Gal-On.

 Following the party's poor performance in the 2009 legislative elections, some of the party members called for the resignation of the party chairman Chaim Oron and to give way for Zehava Gal-On.
 Haim Oron indeed left the Knesset and later left the chairmanship of the party.
 As a result, MKs Zehava Gal-On, Ilan Gilon, and youth activist Ori Ophir began campaigning to win the position of the party chairman.

 The primaries were held on 7 February 2012 for the position of the party's chairman.
 Zehava Gal-On was elected as the chairman with 60.6% of the votes.
 Ilan Gilon was second with 36.6% of the votes, and Uri Ofir was third with 2.8% of the votes.

 Primaries were held on 11 November 2012 for the party list for the upcoming elections.
 The party list is as follows (in order): Zehava Gal-On, Ilan Gilon, Nitzan Horowitz, Michal Rozin, Issawi Frej, Tamar Zandberg, Avshalom Vilan, Mossi Raz, Yifat Solel and Uri Zaki.

 Haaretz endorsed Meretz for the 2013 election, and gave honorable mention to Tzipi Livni's Hatnua.

-United Arab List–Ta'al
+Ra'am–Ta'al

-United Arab List–Ta'al is an alliance of the two Arab parties United Arab List (Ra'am) and Ta'al which was first formed prior to the 2006 Israeli legislative elections.
+Ra'am–Ta'al is an alliance of the two Arab parties Ra'am and Ta'al which was first formed prior to the 2006 Israeli legislative elections.
 The party list is as follows (in order): Ibrahim Sarsur (party chairman), Ahmed Tibi, Masud Ghnaim, Taleb Abu Arar, Taleb el-Sana, Muhammad Cnaan.